peptide garden

 Safety data (IV NAD+)LimitedNo controlled data

 No controlled safety trials for IV NAD+.
 Side effects (nausea, chest tightness, flushing) are common during infusion.
-An FDA Class I recall in October 2025 for endotoxin contamination highlights compounding quality risks.
+A compounded NAD+ injection was recalled in July 2025 and classified Class I — FDA's most serious level — in October 2025 after an unopened vial tested at 3,360 EU/mL of bacterial endotoxin.

 How are these scores calculated?